How to erect a fence

 One of the things neighbours argue about most is the boundary between their properties - where it lies and who's responsible for its upkeep.
 If you're unsure, check your title deeds.
 You can get a copy from the Land Registry.
 'T marks' on the plan point in the direction of the owner who has to maintain the wall, fence or hedge (fig. 1).

 - Decide if you want wooden or concrete posts - there are pros and cons for both.
-And do you set them in concrete or use post supports?
-Post supports are metal containers dug into or fixed onto the ground (figs. 2 and 3).
+You also need to decide whether you want to set them in concrete or use post supports.
+Post supports are metal containers dug into or fixed onto the ground (fig. 2).

 - Concrete posts ensure you have a good strong fence, but they do need a fair bit of work to put up.

-- Metal post supports deal with some of these problems.
-And they'll help you put up a fence relatively quickly (figs. 2 and 3)
+- Metal post supports deal with some of these problems and they'll help you put up a fence relatively quickly (fig. 2)

 Check your fence complies with planning rules - ring your local council for advice.
 You need planning permission for fences over 2m high.